Azure/WALinuxAgent/README.md

 _Type: Boolean_
 _Default: n_

-If set to `y` and SSL support is not compiled into Python, the agent will fall-back to use HTTP.
-Otherwise, if SSL support is not compiled into Python, the agent will fail all HTTPS requests.
+If SSL support is not compiled into Python, the agent will fail all HTTPS requests.
+You can set this option to 'y' to make the agent fall-back to HTTP, instead of failing the requests.

-Note: Allowing HTTP may unintentionally expose secure data.
+NOTE: Allowing HTTP may unintentionally expose secure data.

 #### __OS.EnableRDMA__